mikalv/awesome-qt-qml/README.md

 * [qml-cvcamera](https://github.com/chili-epfl/qml-cvcamera) - CVCamera is a QML wrapper for fast camera access using OpenCV.
 It works on desktop and Android.
 * [pot](https://github.com/carlonluca/pot) - Raspberry Pi accelerated video/image rendering with Qt: custom QML components and QtMultimedia backend.
 * [QtJoysticks](https://github.com/alex-spataru/QJoysticks) - The QJoysticks library allows your Qt application to read input from both real joysticks/gamepads (using SDL) and a virtual joystick (using the keyboard).
+* [QmlPedalboard](https://github.com/danieloneill/QmlPedalboard) - A Udev rule, a tiny Arduino program, a Qml Component, and a test Qml app to interface a pedal board with QML.

 ## Images
 * [QML-Loaders](https://github.com/Furkanzmc/QML-Loaders) - Loading animation implementations in QML.